MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-analytics.md

 4. In the **Sign in with Google** window that appears, provide your credentials to sign in to your Google Analytics account.
 You can either supply an email address or phone number.
 Then select **Next**.

-   >[!Note]
+   > [!NOTE]
-   >Currently, the Google Analytics sign-in dialog boxes indicate that you are signing in to Power Query Desktop.
+   > Currently, the Google Analytics sign-in dialog boxes indicate that you are signing in to Power Query Desktop.
 This wording will be changed in the future.

    ![Sign in to Adobe Analytics from Power Query Online.](./media/google-analytics/google-sign-in.png)